lirsacc/py-gql/docs/usage/getting-started.rst

 ------------------------------------

 Now that we have a valid schema, we just need to provide client queries for execution.
-The execution is carried out by :func:`py_gql.graphql_sync` and consistst of 3 steps:
+The execution is carried out by :func:`py_gql.graphql_blocking` and consistst of 3 steps:

 1. Parsing the client query and validating that it is a correct GraphQL document